jlammilliman/jlammilliman/README.md

 ### Howdy!
 I'm Justin Milliman 👋

 - 🔭 I’m currently going to school at Michigan Technological University!
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning php and typescript
 - 💬 Ask me about the last disaster I managed to cook up in the kitchen
 - 📫 How to reach me: email -> jlammilliman@gmail.com
 - 😄 Pronouns: He/Him